genropy/genropy_saved/docs/genro/database/introduction.rst

         * You will use it for all the common tools of your project.

-        For an introduction to the resources, please check the :ref:`genro_resources_index` documentation page.
+        For an introduction to the resources, please check the :ref:`genro_intro_resources` documentation page.

 .. _genro_project_basic_structure: